rollup/plugins/packages/babel/README.md

 ### Using formats other than ES modules or CommonJS

 As `getBabelOutputPlugin(...)` will run _after_ Rollup has done all its transformations, it needs to make sure it preserves the semantics of Rollup's output format.
 This is especially important for Babel plugins that add, modify or remove imports or exports, but also for other transformations that add new variables as they can accidentally become global variables depending on the format.
-Therefore it is recommended that for formats other than `esm` or `cjs`, you set Rollup to use the `esm` output format and let Babel handle the transformation to another format, e.g. via
+Therefore it is recommended that for formats other than `es` or `cjs`, you set Rollup to use the `es` output format and let Babel handle the transformation to another format, e.g. via

 ```
 presets: [['@babel/preset-env', { modules: 'umd' }], ...]